 Adrian Ruth Williams

-Adrian Williams (b.
+Adrian Williams (she/her, b.
 1979, Portland, Oregon) is a transdisciplinary artist and writer invested in various forms of language.
 Her practice involves voice, text, sound, video, photography, performance, and the immersive handling of space.
 Employing conceptual narrative structures, her work revolves in both literal and fictitious arenas, fielding the conditions that determine form to explore the form of the human condition.

 Williams’ work has been exhibited internationally at institutions including the 21er Haus, Vienna, Hamburger Kunsthalle, Hamburg, Portikus, Frankfurt, Artpace, San Antonio, Art Production Fund LAB, New York, GAM – Galleria Civica D’Arte Moderna E Contemporanea, Turin, MACBA, Barcelona, the Athens Biennial, Athens.